Tanishq2505/MesoHack-22-connect-plus/README.md

 ## Challenges we ran into 🏃♂️

-1. `Map to Globe` was down for about 24 hours since the start of the hackathon, and looking for alternatives that could suffice our solution was a big challenge.
+1. Verification of genuine users and members of the community.
+2. Valid Authentication methods for real-time use.
+3. Data encryption and protection.
+4. Finding an API for the map feature.

 ## Accomplishments that we're proud of 🏅
 1. Data encryption and privacy.
 2. Data collection for location reviews.